silverstripeltd/silverstripe-discoverer/docs/detailed-result-handling.md

 <a href="{$Link}<% if $AnalyticsData %>?$AnalyticsData<% end_if %>">$Title</a>
 ```

 **Note:** You need to specify the `?` yourself.
 We don't include this so that you can append it to other query
 parameter requirements that you might have.
 EG:

 ```silverstripe
 <a href="{$Link}?{$OtherQueryParams}&{$AnalyticsData}">$Title</a>
 ```

+**Also note:** Analytics is perhaps the most likely feature to be missing from search service providers.
+EG: It is
+available through Elastic App Search, but not currently available through Elasticsearch.
+The goal of this module would
+be that if you switched to a new service that did not support analytics, then that portion of your search would be
+silently excluded - allowing the core functionality of search to remain functioning without any code changes. **At
+some point**, it would be great if Analytics became a CMS feature, rather than us relying on our service providers.